Periods of Chinese History

-The reconstruction of the economy during the previous Sui Dynasty had been effectively initiated.
+The reconstruction of the economy during the preceeding dynasty, the Sui, had been effectively initiated.
 The task of the newly founded Tang Dynasty was to continue the measures to develop a strong and healthy economy.
 Especially the area of the lower Yellow River 黃河 had suffered badly during the last few centuries.

 During the Tang period a new kind of plough with a curved shaft (quyuan 曲轅) was invented that was able to tranmit a higher amount of animal power to the plough share, and iron harrows (tieda 鐵搭, lizhai 礪礋, chao 耖).
 New tools for irrigation were invented or became more widespread like a TRET wheel (lulu 轆轤).